stefanoverna/graphql8/guides/authorization/can_can_integration.md

 ## Authorizing Mutations

-There are a few ways to authorize GraphQL mutations with the CanCan integration:
+There are a few ways to authorize GraphQL8 mutations with the CanCan integration:

 - Add a [mutation-level roles](#mutation-level-roles)
 - Run checks on [objects loaded by ID](#authorizing-loaded-objects)